 You should now see the control(s) from Mockups for Desktop in your plugin version.

 Most of the products we integrate with make it clear where to find the mockup (.bmml) files.
 To download these files, just right-click on the link to the .bmml file and select "save link as…" (or whatever terminology your browser uses).
+Then use Balsamiq Mockups version 2 to open the BMML files or import them if you are using Balsamiq Mockups version 3.

 However, Confluence users might find it a little tricky to locate the mockup files to download.
 To find them, go to the page attachments by clicking "Tools > Attachments".
 Here, you will see two files for each mockup, one PNG image and one .bmml file.
 You can download the .bmml file from this list.